 5. Roses aren’t replicas.

-When piping flowers with less petals, like lilies and daffodils, you can attempt to pipe the exact number of petals usually found on the flower.
+When piping flowers with fewer petals, like lilies and daffodils, you can attempt to pipe the exact number of petals usually found on the flower.
 But for roses, which at their full size can have 20-40 petals, you’re better off not trying to replicate them exactly.
 Start by piping one petal for the base, then, in a rainbow-like shape, pipe three petals around the base, then five petals around them, then seven petals around them, for a total of 16 petals.

 Though Chef Toba made piping buttercream roses look like a cinch, it definitely wasn’t as easy as it looked.
 The only way to become a piping pro is lots of practice and listening to expert tips on how to do things better.